Caio Canedo: International career

 Prior to becoming cap-tied to the United Arab Emirates, Canedo was being scouted by United States U20 coach Thomas Rongen but was deemed ineligible to due to a lack of a green card.

 East Timor

 Caio received his East Timorese passport in 2015, despite having no known means of eligibility such as a family connection or residency.
 An inquiry held by the Prime Minister of East Timor in 2016 heard that Caio was one of seven Brazilian men's footballers to receive falsified baptism documents from East Timor's Catholic Church in order to make it appear he was eligible for East Timorese nationality.

 United Arab Emirates

-In January 2020, Caio acquired Emirati citizenship which qualified him to play for United Arab Emirates national team to compete at the 2022 FIFA World Cup qualification.
+In January 2020, Caio acquired his Emirati passport which qualified him to play for United Arab Emirates national team to compete at the 2022 FIFA World Cup qualification.
 Caio debuted in a friendly 3–2 win over Tajikistan on 12 November 2020.

 On 4 January 2024, Caio was named in the UAE's squad for the 2023 AFC Asian Cup.